 Dulverton: attractive, busy, tiny town (good shops, pubs including Wine Pub of the Year 2009, restaurant, galleries, church) on the beautiful River Barle.
 HQ of Exmoor National Park.
 Beautiful drive through ancient oak woods to heather moorland, 3 miles; riverside walks; Tarr Steps (famous ancient clapper bridge), about 5 miles; sea/sandy beach at Minehead, 15.

-Inside, generously proportioned with lots of space and extremely well finished with good colours, fabrics and interesting original artwork.
-Elegant main hall off which lovely living room with woodburner in marble fireplace, chaise longue, sofas and TV/DVD.
+Inside, generously proportioned with lots of space and well finished with good colours, fabrics and interesting artwork.
+Elegant hall, off which lovely living room with woodburner in marble fireplace, chaise longue, sofas and TV/DVD.
 Family room (sofas, comfy chairs, woodburner, iPod dock) with arch to dining room.
-Newly fitted kitchen (dishwasher, larder fridge, induction hob/double oven) with large pantry (microwave, freezer).
+Fitted kitchen (dishwasher, larder fridge, induction hob/double oven) with large pantry (microwave, freezer).
 Study with desk.
-Loo (washbasin).
+Loo.
 Bright high-ceilinged cellar with utility room (washing machine, tumble drier, sink) and playroom with TV, Wii and table tennis.

-Up graceful stairs with bespoke stained glass window panels, five bedrooms – two double (5’ beds, views over Dulverton), one with en suite shower-room, another double with en suite shower-room (suite) and limited clothes-hanging space, and two twin.
-Family bathroom (suite plus bath-shower).
+Up graceful stairs with stained glass windows, five bedrooms – two double (5’ beds, views over Dulverton), one with en suite shower-room, another double with en suite shower-room (suite) and limited clothes-hanging space, and two twin.
+Bathroom (suite, shower over bath).

 Spring water.
 Damages Deposit £250.
 A fabulous, spacious and comfortable house, brilliant for families whatever the weather.